basher83/agent-auditor/README.md

 Audits Claude Code skills, agents, and components for compliance and effectiveness.

+**Status**: v1.0-ready.
+The skill auditor is production-ready for immediate use.

 ## Overview

 Validates Claude Code skills against official Anthropic specifications.